miku/go4x4/03-MoreFirstPrograms.md

 * [crfs](https://github.com/google/crfs)
 * ...

-For a first tool, this minimalistic approach is quite nice.
+For prototypical implementations, this minimalistic approach can be useful.

 ## Encoding